kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 At the age of 24 Goggins saw a TV show about the infamous [Hell Week](https://www.thebalancecareers.com/seal-training-hell-week-3356097) and decided that he wanted to join the Navy SEALs.
 The problem was that he was in the depths of depression, caused by a childhood full of poverty and physical abuse.
 To make things worse, he was 48kg (106 pounds) over the required weight and he had only 3 months to lose it.

-While it sounds impossible, Goggins lost the weight, participated in Hell Week three times to eventually become a Navy SEAL.
+While it sounds impossible, Goggins lost the weight and participated in Hell Week three times to eventually become a Navy SEAL.
 To do this, he literally created a new identity for himself.
-He was no longer "David Goggins", he was just *"Goggins"*.
+He was no longer *"David Goggins"*, he was just *"Goggins"*.
 His new identity, *Goggins*, "invented this thing called the accountability mirror. … I would look in the mirror and call myself out: 'I’m afraid of this.
 I’m afraid of that.'".
 Despite his tortured past, which gave him every justification for quitting, *Goggins* didn't allow it.

-Goggins now retired from the SEALs.
+Goggins is now retired from the SEALs.
 But his achievements haven't stopped.
 At the age of 45 he is an ultra-distance athlete and former world record holder for the most pull-ups done in 24 hours.
 He's an author, and motivational speaker.

 This is the most impressive thing about Goggins.
 He's working as hard at 45 as he did at 24.
 He still "lives each day as if he hasn’t accomplished anything yet."
 It sounds completely unhealthy, but it does have one side-effect: growth.

 Germany is like Goggins.
 Through whatever mix of shame and destroyed-identity, they managed to leave their war-torn history behind and transform their frail economy.

 France is not like Goggins.
-They achieved something any nation would be proud of.
-But they hold tightly to their past.
-Every new decision is endlessly debated in the context of their historical identity.
+They achieved something any nation would be proud of and now every new political decision is debated endlessly in the context of their historical identity.

+France went through Hell Week and they look back, complacent in their accomplishments.
+Germany went through Hell Week and they look back, still with something to prove.

 And so we have the basis of **The Identity Theory**.
 A nation's ability to grow is in direct proportion to its ability to leave its past behind.
 It's the story of many rapidly growing nations.
 China leaving their Maoist history behind.
 The Soviet Union built from multiple national Soviet republics to form a single state.
 The USA throwing off their colonial roots.